Bound (1996 film): Critical response

-The review aggregation website Rotten Tomatoes gave it a positive rating of 89% based on 53 reviews, with a weighted average of 7.9/10.
+The review aggregation website Rotten Tomatoes gave it a positive rating of 87% based on 67 reviews, with a weighted average of 7.9/10.
 The site's consensus reads: "Bound's more titillating elements attracted attention, but it's the stylish direction, solid performances, and entertaining neo-noir caper plot that make it worth a watch".
-Metacritic gave it a score of 61/100 based on 19 reviews.
+Metacritic gave it a score of 64/100 based on 19 reviews, signifying "generally favorable" reviews.
 The Wachowskis' direction was praised, being described as clever, sophisticated and stylish.
 Roger Ebert said that their skillful film making showed virtuosity and confidence.
 Marjorie Baumgarten writing for The Austin Chronicle called it an impressive debut saying that the Wachowskis have "style to burn".
 James Kendrick called it a darkly comical and stunning film, saying it signalled the arrival of the Wachowskis on the film scene.
 Detractors of the film included Todd McCarthy for Variety, who said that the directors had no sense of humor and lacked depth, that the film was pretentious, superficial and heavy-handed.

-On the release of Bound, the Wachowskis were compared by many to the Coen Brothers.
+On the release of Bound, the Wachowskis were compared by many to the Coen brothers.
 Rita Kempley for The Washington Post went so far as to call them "Coen Brothers clones".
 In particular, similarities were drawn between Bound and the Coen Brothers' first film, 1984 neo-noir Blood Simple.
 Bryant Frazer for Deep Focus called it an "obvious precursor".
 Critics noted resemblances to the films of Quentin Tarantino and Alfred Hitchcock.

 Janet Maslin for The New York Times said that the grisly violence in Bound would likely limit its audience and Ebert said that its shocking violence would offend some audiences.
 Some critics said that the violent behavior of the characters had no moral justification.
 Rita Kempley for The Washington Post called it "well-nigh unwatchable cruelty for its own sake".
 McCarthy, who called the central relationship between the two women unbelievable and unsympathetic, said "just because Violet and Corky fall for each other doesn't mean they somehow fall into a privileged state of grace in which vile behavior can be forgiven."
 Other critics were less concerned, calling the violence "comically excessive" and "Tarantino-like".